-You might not know this, but the Dark Web actually has a lot to offer.
+You might not know this, but the Dark Web has a lot to offer.
 You can find educational resources and even professional news organizations.
-That’s mainly because it has a strong focus on privacy and encryption, attracting groups that want to maintain their internet presence despite censorship crackdowns.
+That’s mainly because it focuses on privacy and encryption, attracting groups that want to maintain their internet presence despite censorship crackdowns.

 Dark Web 101